 If affordability is especially important, then term life insurance can make more sense.
 Term life may also be the right choice if coverage is only needed for a certain period of time, perhaps while money is still owed on a mortgage or young adult children are in college.

 Another reason why some people may choose term insurance is because they take the difference between that premium and what they’d pay for a whole life premium, and then invest those dollars in another way.

-SoFi is offering affordable term life insurance in partnership with Ladder.
+Once you have a rough idea of how much life insurance you’d like to buy, why not consider what SoFi is offering: affordable term life insurance in partnership with Ladder.
 Applicants can receive a quote in just a few minutes for policies that range from $100,000 to $8 million.
 It’s quick and easy to set up a policy, and the coverage amount and associated premiums can be adjusted at any time with just a couple of clicks.
 No hassles.

 Rates are competitive with Ladder and, because the agents do not work on commission, there are no fees.
-Plus there are no medical exams required for qualifying applicants and Ladder’s term insurance policies come with monthly payments that aim to never increase throughout the term.
+Plus there are no medical exams required for qualifying applicants buying $3 million or less in coverage.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.